Local Tourism

 Buddhists celebrate Diwali as the day when Emperor Ashoka converted himself to Buddhism.

-Sikhs celebrate the festival along with several Hindu gurus to remember the homecoming of their guru Har Gobind ji from the prison of Emperor Jahangir.
+Sikhs celebrate the festival along with several Hindu gurus to remember the homecoming of their Har Gobind ji from the prison of Emperor Jahangir.

 Keep Buying New Things